Top Painting Failures You Should Avoid

 If your paint job ends up looking and feeling gritty, something got into your paint before (or while) you used it.
 Stirring your paint properly helps to keep any bits of paint from clumping, and if you’re using old paint, it should be strained before you apply it to prevent paint failure.
 Also, your work area needs to be prepared to ensure that floating or windblown dust or grit can’t get introduced to the paint either in the can or cause paint issues on the wall while it is still wet.
 Having a clean wall goes a long way, so wash it with a soapy water solution first.
-You also will want a well-ventilated work area, but you make sure your open window isn’t providing a vector for dust to enter the room.
+You also will want a well-ventilated work area, but you make sure your open window isn’t providing a vector for the dust to enter the room.

-To fix a gritty paint issue on the wall, you’ll need to sand the base smooth again.
-Use a vacuum’s brush attachment to go over the area to remove the paint dust, then follow up with a soft cloth (microfiber is great for this) to catch anything left behind.
+To fix a gritty paint issue on the wall, you’ll need to sand the base smoothly again.
+Use a vacuum brush attachment to go over the area to remove the paint dust, then follow up with a soft cloth (microfiber is great for this) to catch anything left behind.
 Double-check your paint to ensure that there are no impurities in it, then repaint the area with your topcoat color.

 A Blistering Wall

 When the paint is no longer adhering to your wall, pockets of heat or moisture can get trapped causing blistering, or bubbling paint failures.
 Your first thought may be that this is a sign there’s water damage in your house, but before you go contacting the plumber, check to make sure it’s not just this common paint problem.
 Open the bubbles and if water isn’t coming out of any of them, you may just have a paint failure on your hands.
 Don’t sweat!
 The fix is easy!
 Simply sand the problem areas, and repaint with primer and color.